umijs/umi/docs/config/README.md

 The files in the specified project directory do not go css modules, the format is an array, and the items must be css or less files.

+### generateCssModulesTypings

+Enable generate .d.ts fils for css/less/sass file when use css modules with typescript.

 ### copy

 Define a list of files that need to be copied simply.
 The format is an array.
 The format of the item refers to the configuration of [copy-webpack-plugin](https://github.com/webpack-contrib/copy-webpack-plugin).